Do you look after commercial and industrial property?

 For a commercial property, only the structure needs insurance, not the contents.
 You’ll also need liability insurance in case someone is injured on your property.
 Rent interruption insurance is sometimes desirable.
 Such insurance reimburses you for lost rent in the event your building is damaged by a fire, storm, tornado or similar disaster.

 What happens if a tenant stops paying rent?

 We have set procedures to ensure a regular payments are made and notify the landlord of any issues with rent arrears before they become a problem.
-When a tenant falls behind in their rental payments they are issued with an arrears notice initially advising them that they are behind and with a request that they rectify the problem.
-If this is not done within the stipulated time period then a notice to remedy breach is issued.
-Further non-payment of rent will result in legal action or a lock out on the instruction of the landlord.
+When a tenant falls behind in their rental payments they are issued with an arrears notice advising them that they are behind and requesting that they rectify the problem.
+If this is not done within the stipulated time period, a notice to remedy breach is issued.
+Further non-payment of rent will result in legal action or a lock-out on the instruction of the landlord.

 How do tenants pay their rent?

 Tenants have several options to pay their rent, leaving no excuse for late payments: by cheque or money order, via internet banking through their chosen financial institution, or via DEFT.

 When does the rent money get paid into my account?

 On the 10th and 25th of each month, unless those dates fall on a public holiday or weekend, in which case all monies held will be paid the following working day, unless instructed by the landlord.
 A statement is issued at the same time outlining the debits and credits for that month.

 Regular inspections are performed every six months, or at other times when required.
 A detailed inspection report is given to the landlord.